switchboard-xyz/switchboard-v2-example/README.md

 The preinstall hook will create a new Solana keypair in the keypairs directory.
 You can use your own keypair file by appending `--authorityKeypair="keypair path"` to any command but you should use the same keypair throughout.

-## Walkthrough
+## Examples

+### Deploy & Run Onchain Programs

-- Deploy onchain programs
+Deploy onchain programs then pass the programs an aggregator to parse

-- Run full example
+### End-to-End Example

+Run the full example which creates a queue, crank, oracle, & aggregator, then allows you to spin up an oracle, turn the crank, and read the latest result.

+### Create your own Queue

-- Create your own queue
+Create your own queue from a definition file, then add a custom aggregator and read the result.

-- Add your own aggregator to queue
-- Read your aggregator result from onchain program
+### Create & Approve Custom Aggregator

+Create an aggregator from a JSON file then get it approved to join an existing queue.

 ## Commands